Skip to content

 MeshOS terminal

-The terminal output also mirrors to USB serial, so you can use a computer keyboard if you prefer.
+The terminal output mirrors to USB serial too, so you can use a computer keyboard if you prefer.

 Getting Started

-Flash the firmware: Use the MeshCore Web Flasher or download the binary and flash via esptool.
-Takes a few minutes over USB.
-Make sure you pick the right frequency (915 MHz for US, 868 MHz for EU).
+Flash the firmware.
+Use the MeshCore Web Flasher, or download the binary and flash via esptool.
+A few minutes over USB.
+Pick the right frequency for your region (915 MHz for US, 868 MHz for EU).

 1. Set your nickname